-In 2012, Ani Chopurian won a workplace sexual harassment case against Mercy General Hospital in Sacramento, California.
+In 2012, Ani Chopurian won a case on sexual harassment in the workplace against Mercy General Hospital in Sacramento, California.
 Ani allegedly filed numerous complaints in the two years she served as a physician assistant, and in those two years, nothing was done about those complaints.
 A federal jury awarded her $168 million.

 So, what is sexual harassment in the context of the workplace?